replicatedhq/replicated-field-labs/instruqt/airgap-embedded/03-moving-assets-into-place/assignment.md

 timelimit: 800
 ---

-***
 ## Moving Assets into place

-If you haven't already, log out of the Air Gap instance with `exit` or ctrl+D.
 Our next step is to collect the assets we need for an Air Gap installation:

 1. A license with the Air Gap entitlement enabled
 2. An Air Gap bundle containing the kURL cluster components
 3. An Air Gap bundle containing the application components

 (2) and (3) are separate artifacts to cut down on bundle size during upgrade scenarios where only the application version is changing and no changes are needed to the underlying cluster.

 #### Starting the kURL Bundle Download

+We're going to start with downloading the bundle for kURL cluster.
+This will turn our air-gapped instance into as single-node Kubernetes cluster which in turn will run our application.
+We start with the cluster download since it's the largest of the thres assets and we can download the others while its download is running.

 From your local system run the command below and record the `AIRGAP` section output.

 ```